unnatikdm/GoodGamePlus/README.md

   * Facial recognition for receiver verification.
   * Random hand emoji condition for verification.
   * Prevents unauthorized gift sending to unverified receivers.
-  * Tracks approved receivers and their verification conditions.

 ---